STOmics/Stereopy/docs/source/Tutorials/Read_and_Write.rst

     mouse_data_path = './DP8400013846TR_F5.gef'
     gef_info = st.io.read_gef_info(file_path=mouse_data_path)

-You could get the info of gef info and use it to set the parameter of :mod:`st.io.read_gef`
+You could get the info of gef info and use it to set the parameter of .. py:function:: st.io.read_gef;

 BGEF file
 ****************